toyeade1/toyeade1.github.io/public/markdown-pages/a-little-bit-about-me.md

 ---

-A Little Bit About Me
+# A Little Bit About Me

 ---

 ![abstract-brown](assets/images/abstract-brown.jpg)

 ## Whats my Story?

 Born and raised in Lagos, Nigeria.
-I moved by myself to the US in 2015 for highschool.
-While I had visited the US a few times, this particular move scared me.
-It was a massive change of scenery and what seemed like an umanagable adjustment in pace ( moved to a medium sized city in Virginia ).
-While the pace was not too bad, I could not shake the anxiety in leaving a place I was so familiar with for the sake of heading to the West for the sake of education.
-It all seemed a bit too permanent and solidified the fact that I would have to make peace with uncharted territory and plot my way even at my young age.
+I moved by myself to the US in 2015 for highschool ~ was blessed with the opportunity to possible make more out of my life.

+Went to Georgia State University where I studied Computer Information Systems with a minor in Finance.

+Started / Co-founded a bunch of companies for a bunch of different reasons, some really good, some really bad...

+Co-developed some pretty cool games (2) on the Roblox platform in the last year, with over 10M+ visits between them and a successful sale of one (100k+) in July 2024 ( and hopefully the second one as well early 2025 :) )

+Made a lot of money in crypo.......also lost a lot of money in crypto 🤧

-__"You become what you believe.
+>__"You become what you believe.
 If you believe you're ready, you will be." – Oprah Winfrey__

-After I graduated high school I moved down to Atlanta where I unfortunately forgot the purpose of my coming into the states in the first place.
-I stopped prioritizing the arduous